tawnkramer/gym-donkeycar/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-OpenAI Gym for Donkey Car (https://www.donkeycar.com/) could always use more documentation, whether as part of the
+OpenAI Gym Environments for Donkey Carcould always use more documentation, whether as part of the
-official OpenAI Gym for Donkey Car (https://www.donkeycar.com/) docs, in docstrings, or even on the web in blog posts,
+official OpenAI Gym Environments for Donkey Cardocs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback